markvader/sonic_local/README.md

 4. `main`: An instance of `SonicDevice` is created, we connect to it, receive a stream of volume usage, Also able to perform operations like open and close the valve.

+TO USE

+To test. copy the config_demo.ini file and rename to config.ini and update the values with your device details.
+You need to enable the `Local mode status` in the `Signal Settings` within the `Settings` in the `Sonic` App to get the device's local server username/password.
+If the `Local mode status` is disabled and re-enabled, the username/password will change.
+Then run `python main.py`

 TODO

 add method for storing/caching daily volume in case program crashes need to handle the concurrency of receiving/returning volumes, and also state, and performing functions like opening, closing valve
+Can I automatically identify the devices ip on my local network? or is this something that will be better suited to the Home Assistant integration? remove port number from config.ini and set default as 443 in code.